 And most importantly in my view, don’t forget that this is a friend or family member we’re talking about here.
 Sadly enough I’ve had clients come to me in the past who’ve told me horror stories about friendships breaking down over a promise made to build a free website.
 A good friend is worth a lot more than a website.

 We don’t do sales, we do solutions

-If you’re a startup looking for your first website, or a small business looking to refresh a current site, contact us and we’ll have a chat over a coffee.
+Whether you’re looking for your first website, or looking to refresh a current site, contact us and we’ll have a chat over a coffee.

-You might be afraid that you don’t have the budget to pay for a professional, or your temptation might be swayed by a friends’ kind offer to build you a site for free, but either way we’d be more than happy to help you explore your options — without the sales pitch!
+You might be afraid that you don’t have the budget to pay for a professional, or your temptation might be swayed by a friends’ kind offer to build you a site for free.
+Either way, we’d be more than happy to help you explore your options — without the high pressure sales pitch!